 In Raynham Hall in England, photographers Indre Shira and Captain Provand took a picture of ‘The Brown Lady,’ one of the most famous ghost pictures in the world.

-Pennsylvania still charges its citizens an 18% tax on alcohol to pay for damages of the 1936 Johnstown flood.
-The budgeted funds were gained in about 6 years.
+Pennsylvania still charges its citizens an 18% tax on alcohol to pay for damages from the 1936 Johnstown flood.
+The budgeted funds were gained in about six years.

 The Canadian Broadcasting Corporation (CBC) began (radio) in Canada.

 Fiesta dinnerware was founded, only to be discontinued in 1973.
-The antique after-marker for the products was so hot that the company was founded again in 1986.
+The antique after-marker for the products was so hot that the company was relaunched in 1986.
 It now discontinues/changes colors and product lines, keeping a ‘collectability’ most brands do not have.

 In the 1936 Presidential Election, Franklin D. Roosevelt won 523 electoral votes, while his opponent Alf Landon only won 8.

-Alan Turing published On Computable Numbers, in which he set out the theoretical basis for modern computers.
+Alan Turing published On Computable Numbers, which set out the theoretical basis for modern computers.

 The Great Sphinx of Giza was once abandoned and buried by sand up to its shoulders.
-It was not completely excavated until 1936.
+It was not wholly excavated until 1936.

-At the 1936 Summer Olympics, Haiti and Liechtenstein’s flags were identical; this was not known until the event.
-The following year, a crown was added to Liechtenstein’s to distinguish the flags.
+At the 1936 Summer Olympics, Haiti and Liechtenstein’s flags were identical; this was unknown until the event.
+A crown was added to Liechtenstein’s the following year to distinguish the flags.